pwr-Solaar/Solaar/docs/usage.md

 confirm in the window that pops up.

-A receiver with the Unifying logo should be able to pair with any device with the Unifying logo.
+A receiver with the Unifying logo should be able to pair with any device with the Unifying logo and a receiver with the Bolt logo should be able to pair with any device with the Bolt logo.
 If there are no open pairing slots, however, you will not be able to pair a new device.
 In this case to pair a new device you first need to unpair a device.